linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 After analyzing the dataset, it’s evident that the retention rate is low as a significant portion of users appear to engage with the platform only once or a few times within a short period and then do not return.
 This results in a high churn rate, with many users not making repeat purchases after their first transaction.
 I then identified the characteristics of churned customers:

 a.
 I define that a customer is considered churned if they haven't made a purchase in the last six months.

 b.
 Based on the dataset, I analyze churned customer characteristics:

 - Demographic Analysis
+  - Age: Check the age distribution of churned customers.
+Identify any age groups with a higher churn rate.
   - Gender: Compare churn rates between different genders.
   - Location: Analyze if churn rates vary significantly by geographical location.